 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

-Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.
+Heavy metal may have first roared into existence circa 1970, but this group ushered in the second wave.

 Top 10 George Martin Non-Beatles Records

-George Martin became history’s best-known record producer via his work with the Beatles.
-But to underestimate his contributions elsewhere would be a grave error.
+He became history’s best-known producer via his work with the Fab Four.
+But don't underestimate his other contributions.

 When Whitesnake Played Their First Concert